cedadev/jasmin-help-hugo-hinode/content/docs/data-transfer/gridftp-ssh-auth.md

 This article describes how to transfer data using GridFTP with SSH authentication.

-{{<alert type="info">}}The `globus-url-copy` command used here should not be confused with the Globus online data transfer service.
+{{<alert alert-type="info">}}The `globus-url-copy` command used here should not be confused with the Globus online data transfer service.
 They used to be associated, but no longer.
 If you are starting out and looking for a reliable, high-performance transfer method, the recommendation now is to learn about [Globus Transfers with JASMIN]({{% ref "globus-transfers-with-jasmin" %}}) (using the Globus online data transfer service) instead of command-line gridftp as described in this document.{{</alert>}}

 ## Introduction